About the NRCan National Non-Destructive Testing Certification Body

 At this time, certification processing and services are likely to be disrupted, delayed, and/or postponed.
 Temporary accommodations and extensions relating to initial certifications and renewals/recertifications will be provided for select candidates.
 Please visit our NDT Certification Body COVID-19 Program Updates page for more information.

-Certifications due for recertification within the transition period
+Certifications due for recertification

 Natural Resources Canada (NRCan) manages the national program in Canada that certifies people who perform non-destructive testing (NDT).